rphilipzhang/AI-PhD-S26/Notes/AI-Generated/7-DRL.md

 The success of DQN on Atari inspired a rich line of follow-up work improving deep reinforcement learning:

-**Double DQN** (Van Hasselt, Guez, and Silver, AAAI 2016): Standard Q-learning is known to overestimate action values because it uses the same network to both select and evaluate actions ($\max_a Q(s, a)$ selects the best action and simultaneously uses that Q-value as the estimate).
+**Double DQN** (Van Hasselt, Guez, and Silver, AAAI 2016) [4]: Standard Q-learning is known to overestimate action values because it uses the same network to both select and evaluate actions ($\max_a Q(s, a)$ selects the best action and simultaneously uses that Q-value as the estimate).
 Double DQN decouples these two operations: the online network selects the best action, but the target network evaluates its value.
 This significantly reduces overestimation bias and improves performance.

-**Prioritized Replay** (Schaul, Quan, Antonoglou, and Silver, ICLR 2016): Instead of sampling uniformly from the replay buffer, prioritized experience replay samples transitions with larger TD errors more frequently.
+**Prioritized Replay** (Schaul, Quan, Antonoglou, and Silver, ICLR 2016) [5]: Instead of sampling uniformly from the replay buffer, prioritized experience replay samples transitions with larger TD errors more frequently.
 The intuition is that transitions where the agent's prediction is most wrong are the most informative for learning.
 This approach stores the last encountered TD error along with each transition in the replay buffer and uses it to define sampling probabilities.

-**Dueling DQN** (Wang, Schaul, Hessel et al., ICML 2016, Best Paper): The dueling architecture decomposes the Q-function into two streams: a **value stream** $V(s)$ that estimates how good it is to be in state $s$, and an **advantage stream** $A(s, a)$ that estimates the relative advantage of each action.
+**Dueling DQN** (Wang, Schaul, Hessel et al., ICML 2016, Best Paper) [6]: The dueling architecture decomposes the Q-function into two streams: a **value stream** $V(s)$ that estimates how good it is to be in state $s$, and an **advantage stream** $A(s, a)$ that estimates the relative advantage of each action.
 The Q-value is then reconstructed as $Q(s, a) = V(s) + A(s, a)$.
 This decomposition allows the network to learn which states are valuable (or not) without having to learn the effect of each action in each state separately, leading to more efficient learning.

 ## 7. Applications: Deep RL for Business Decision Making